Extras (novel): Plot synopsis

 When Aya next meets the Sly Girls, they reveal that they knew she was a kicker, and have decided to allow her to kick the story of the mass driver in spite of their hatred of fame.
-They launch themselves and Aya out of the mass driver with homemade parachutes, giving her one last thrill before they part ways, and also giving themselves time to move on to a different city.
-Aya kicks her story and becomes instantly famous, but is concerned when she receives a message from Tally Youngblood telling her to "run and hide", and is nearly captured by the inhumans while trying to do so.
-Eventually, Aya uses her fame to take control of a high-security apartment, and waits there until Tally arrives, accompanied by Shay and Fausto.
+They launch themselves and Aya out of the mass driver with homemade parachutes and give her one last thrill before they part ways, and they also give themselves time to move on to a different city.
+Aya kicks her story and becomes instantly famous but is concerned when she receives a message from Tally Youngblood telling her to "run and hide" and is nearly captured by the inhumans while trying to do so.
+Eventually, Aya uses her fame to take control of a high-security apartment and waits there until Tally arrives, accompanied by Shay and Fausto.

-After talking, the Cutters (Tally, Shay, and Fausto) go hoverboarding with Aya, Hiro, Frizz and Ren.
+After talking, the Cutters (Tally, Shay, and Fausto) go hoverboarding with Aya, Hiro, Frizz, and Ren.
 Aya has a signal up for her hovercam, and the Cutters boost it so the inhumans could find them.
-They are soon captured, and on the inhumans' ship headed for a camp outside of the rusty ruins of Singapore.
-Frizz ruins their plan due to his Radical Honesty, so the Cutters knock out the inhumans and put the hovercar on autopilot, where more inhumans wait.
-The Cutters, Aya, Frizz, Hiro, and Ren jump out of the hovercar, not wanting to meet more inhumans.
+They are soon captured and are on the inhumans' ship headed for a camp outside of the rusty ruins of Singapore.
+Frizz ruins their plan because of his Radical Honesty and so the Cutters knock out the inhumans and put the hovercar on autopilot, where more inhumans wait.
+The Cutters, Aya, Frizz, Hiro, and Ren jump out of the hovercar since they do not want to meet more inhumans.
 Soon, they have to travel through a jungle to meet David.

 After deciding Aya, Ren, Hiro, and Frizz would get in the way, Tally, Shay, and Fausto plan to leave them where they were.
 Meanwhile, they, the Cutters, would go to destroy the ships of the inhumans.
 After they have left, Aya says that she is going as well.
 Ren, Hiro, and Frizz come with her.
-Soon, they are caught by the inhumans, and meet Andrew Simpson Smith, who mistakes Aya for Tally.
-The inhumans (calling themselves Extras) explain they are using the metal for two things; the first is to stop the human expansion, the second to build space-stations and rockets so that humans can start living in space as an answer to environmental problems.
-Soon, everyone is working together to stop the fire Shay and Tally started.
+Soon, they are caught by the inhumans and meet Andrew Simpson Smith, who mistakes Aya for Tally.
+The inhumans, calling themselves Extras, explain they are using the metal for two things - to stop the human expansion, and to build space stations and rockets so that humans can start living in space as an answer to environmental problems.
+Soon, everyone is working together to stop the fire that Shay and Tally started.